AhmadAlaa1/ToDo_App/README.md

 ## Usage

-- **Adding Tasks:** Enter your task in the input field and click on the "Add" button to add it to the list.
+- **Adding Tasks:** Enter your task in the input field and click on the "Add" button of hit "Enter" button to add it to the list.
 - **Switching Themes:** Use the theme buttons on the navigation bar to switch between the light, dark, and other available themes.

   ![MainPage](screenshots/theme_menu.png)

 - **Marking Tasks:** Click on a task to mark it as completed.
 - **Removing Tasks:** Click the "X" button next to a task to remove it from the list.